andreasala98/NM4PIG/README.md

     dotnet run -- convert -f <FACTOR> -g <GAMMA>

-To clean NM4PIG directory from generated `.png` and `.jpg` samples, type  `./clean.sh` .
-If you want to keep an image, make sure to add a 'G' before the format (e.g. SampleG.jpg).
+To clean NM4PIG directory from generated `.png` and `.jpg` samples, type  `./clean.sh`.
+If you want to keep an image, make sure to move it to another folder.
 This will prevent your image from being deleted.

 ## Documentation